iggysiegel/NFL/README.md

 ## Disclaimer

 This project is purely for personal interest.
-I do not encourage sports betting, and if you are using this website to sports bet you should probably go home and rethink your life...
+I do not encourage sports betting, and if you are using the website to sports bet proceed carefully...

 ## Overview